Proposal and selection of candidates

 Recipients of EGU (including EUG and EGS) awards, with the exception of the Katia and Maurice Krafft Award, the Union Service Award, and the Angela Croome Award, cannot receive a lower-level recognition afterwards from the EGU (e.g., a recipient of a Union medal cannot receive a division medal).

 It is possible to award recognition shared between individuals: in this case, the relevant recognition will not subsequently be awarded for as many years as the number of recipients exceeds one.
-Any person can be nominated for only one EGU division medal and/or only one EGU Union medal each year.
+Any candidate can be nominated for only one EGU medal or award each year.
 An ECS can be nominated for the division ECS award for one division only per year.

 Awards and medals committee members, including ex-officio members, cannot submit nominations or write support letters for the awards or medals for which they are serving.